Postal Dictionary

 Bundles

-Bundles applies to discounted mail preparation for both Letters and Flats.
-Preparation for Flat-rate bundles can be different from that of Letter-rate bundles.
-If you are reading postal dictionary, you’re probably not a commercial mailer; in that case, your letter-rate mailing might be a non-barcode, but addressed presort mailing, a DMM or a saturation, Simplified Address mailing.
+Bundles refer to grouped mail prepared for discounted mailing rates.
+This applies to both Letters and Flats.
+The preparation process differs between Flat-rate and Letter-rate bundles.
+If you are reading this postal dictionary, you are likely not a commercial mailer.
+In that case, you may prepare a letter-rate mailing as a non-barcoded but addressed presort mailing.
+It may also qualify as a DMM mailing or a saturation Simplified Address mailing.

 CASS™ (Coding Accuracy Support System)